Cohomological Mackey 2-functors: Introduction

 \section{Introduction}

 We consider Mackey 2-functors in the sense of~\cite{BalmerDellAmbrogio20} and develop three themes.
-In the main body of the paper, we study \emph{cohomological} Mackey 2-functors, analyze their first properties and describe their motivic incarnation.
-Somewhat separately, in two appendices, we establish two results of general interest for the theory of Mackey 2-functors beyond the cohomological setting: A decategorification result and a new simpler description of the Mackey 2-motives of~\cite{BalmerDellAmbrogio20}.
-Let us now explain in some detail the interplay of these three themes.
+The first two are general.
+They consist of a decategorification result and a new simpler description of the Mackey 2-motives of~\cite{BalmerDellAmbrogio20}.
+The third theme is the more specific purpose of this paper, the study of \emph{cohomological} Mackey 2-functors.
+Let us now explain in some detail the interplay of these three topics.

 \tristars